Found footage, twist endings, and pure psychological dread - welcome to horror in 1999.

 Audition

-Takashi Miike's Audition is a Japanese horror film that shocked audiences with its disturbing imagery and psychological intensity.
+Takashi Miike's Audition is a Japanese horror film that shocked audiences with its disturbing imagery and psychological intensity, and this is one always feels like it belongs in its own category.

 Stir of Echoes

-A highly under appreciated movie.
+A highly under appreciated horror movie.
 [Stir of Echoes on IMDB]

 Ravenous